Do you want to start Gym business plan?

 2.4 Business Target

-Our target is to become a reliable source of guide and training for better health and fitness.
+Our target is to become a reliable guide and training hub for better health and fitness.
 We will help our customers meet their fitness goals most safely and sustainably.

 The financial targets we want to meet for the first three years of our launch are demonstrated below: